Why I Can't Quit Chrome

 Google Chrome was released to the world 10 years ago today.
 I’ve been using the browser since it launched on OS X in 2009, and let me tell you what, I feel trapped now.
 This power-hogging, data-gobbling piece of software is where I spend most of my days, although not necessarily because I want it this way.
 As hard as I’ve tried, I just can’t quit Chrome.

 This probably says a lot about me as a human—more on that in a minute.
 But it also speaks volumes about how Chrome has transformed the way we browse the web.
 In the beginning, Chrome set itself apart with one big feature: speed.
-I use that that term broadly.
+I use that term broadly.
 Early benchmark tests showed that Chrome significantly outperformed other browsers, like Firefox, Safari, and Internet Explorer.
 It simply loaded webpages faster, and you could tell.
 Chrome was also more stable.

 There are a lot of reasons why Chrome felt snappier and more efficient than legacy browsers, including but not limited to its multiprocess architecture.
 I won’t go into the details of how this works, but it was refreshing to see Chrome tabs turn sad, when the pages crashed.
 Then, when everything felt super slow, I could close tabs I wasn’t using and see my computer’s memory liberate itself.
 While I’d missed out on the earlier Windows release, my initial impressions after using Chrome on a Mac made it seem like this new Google browser was making the web into this wait-free experience I always wanted it to be.
 And on top of that, it never seemed to crash.
 Hooray!

 Speed took on a great meaning as I got used to the innovative yet dead-basic utility of Chrome’s new address bar.
 Google calls it the Omnibox, because it isn’t just a place to type in hard-to-remember URLs.
 You can also perform searches and access settings from the same place.
-No more installing a search field add-oninto Firefox or going to Google.com in Safari.
+No more installing a search field add-on into Firefox or going to Google.com in Safari.
 The Chrome Omnibox does it all.

-In the beginning, having a fast browser that was easy to use and seldom crashed felt like a revelation.
+In the beginning, having a fast browser that was easy to use and that seldom crashed felt like a revelation.
 It was cool to use Chrome, too.
 I have these weird memories of being in meetings with coworkers who were fumbling through Firefox and feeling almost smug to be like, “You should try Chrome.
 It’s new.”
 What a time to be a nerd in America.

 Advertisement